tinaoberoi/OpenMpAdvectionEquation/README.md

 `./my_advection_program_parallel 10000 20000 1.0 1.0e6 5.0e-7 2.85e-7 first_order 8`

-- Details of your processor and compiler choice for any data Used the linux server
+- Details of your processor and compiler choice for any data

+Used the linux server <br />

-CPU(s): 16
+CPU(s): 16 <br />
 Threads per core: 2 <br />
+complier used : gcc <br />

-A demonstration that you get the same answer with the parallel and serial versions.
+- A demonstration that you get the same answer with the parallel and serial versions.
 Is bitwise reproducibility expected?<br />

+The output of both parallel and serial matches, output present in `milestone2/parallel_metric` and `milestone2/serial_metric` for all three algos `lax, first_order, second_order`.
-Your (best) grind rate (timesteps/s) using the parameters from Milestone 1 but on a problem with N=10,000.
+- Your (best) grind rate (timesteps/s) using the parameters from Milestone 1 but on a problem with N=10,000.
 This will be the standard value that we compare with each other in class.<br />

 The best performance was observed at <br />